AnnaChirumbolo/A-Kiroo/index.md

 <center><img src="https://user-images.githubusercontent.com/43357858/49344930-8eab5600-f675-11e8-8663-bf7b25f517c5.png" alt="table-pt1"></center>

 With `kableExtra` it is possible to customise the table way further.
-Just as an example, you can highlight one particular column or a set of columns...
+Just as an example, you can highlight one particular column or a set of columns

 ```puffins_t %>%
   slice(1:10) %>%